gardener/gardener-extension-shoot-falco-service/docs/README.md

 ## Introduction

-This extension consistently deploys Falco into shoot clusters, manages it, and provides several options to persist runtime events for further processing.
+This extension deploys and manages Falco in shoot clusters in a Gardener native way, offering options to persist runtime events for further processing.
+Users may enable it by adding an extension configuration to the shoot manifest.

-It can be enabled by users by simply adding an extension configuration to the shoot manifest.
+Falco is a cloud-native runtime security tool for Linux, designed to detect and alert on abnormal behavior and potential security threats in real-time [1].

-Falco is a cloud native runtime security tool for Linux operating systems.
-It is designed to detect and alert on abnormal behavior and potential security threats in real-time [1].
-We have deployed it in the Gardener landscape and can confirm that it is well suited for detecting events that are not ordinary runtime events.
-This includes but is not limited to debugging activities, changing host configurations or installing software in containers.
-Apart from legal debugging activities those types of events most likely indicate malicious behavior.
+In the Gardener landscapes, it effectively detects unusual runtime events, such as debugging activities, host configuration changes, or software installations in containers.
+If not detected as part of legitimate debugging activity, these events likely indicate malicious behavior.

 Falco is a powerful runtime threat detection engine but comes with limited means to deploy on many Kubernetes clusters or sophisticated event analysis